(Click on to see a map of the start location.)

 If returning by train, note that trains run hourly from Chester to Llandudno but not all trains stop at Shotton.
 Shotton provides an alternative access point from the Wrexham-Bidston line as well, but note that only rush-hour trains stop at Hawarden Bridge.

-Merseyside Ski Club
+Details by Merseyside Ski Club